micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 it will no longer be supported as an official Micro project.
 Hopefully it finds second life in some other ways but for now we say goodbye.

+If you'd like to upgrade from Go Micro v2 to Micro v3 please see this [upgrade guide](/v2-to-v3-upgrade-guide).

 ## Next Steps

 You can use the Micro 3.O as a self-hosted open source solution locally, on a VPS or managed kubernetes,